Sarah-Marion/sovereign-osint-toolkit/README.md

-# SGR-OSINT: Decolonial Intelligence Framework
+# Sovereign OSINT Toolkit: Decolonial Intelligence Framework
 ## By Sarah Marion

 > "When algorithms become colonial instruments, we build tools of digital sovereignty.